Canadian aviation sector to be permanently hurt without aid, unions say

 The unions, which represent more than 310,000 workers, said in a statement that Canada remained the only leading developed nation not to have unveiled concrete measures to help the travel and tourism sector.

-"We need urgent funds for the aviation sector or there won't be Canadian airlines, and that will cost us all much more," said Jerry Dias of Unifor, Canada's largest private sector union.
+"We need urgent funds for the aviation sector or there won't be Canadian airlines, and that will cost us all much more," said Jerry Dias, national president of Unifor, Canada's largest private sector union.

 The unions also want direct financial aid tied to the resumption and maintenance of air services.